 Blood and blood products.
-Sometimes we simply have to stop and ask — are these dog food ingredients for real?
+Sometimes we simply have to stop and ask ourselves — are some of these dog food ingredients for real?

 - Animal plasma

 - Blood meal

 - Dried blood

 In dog food, blood products can be controversial.

 Although some argue blood is a natural part of a dog’s ancestral diet, many are disturbed to find these items listed on a label.

 Although some companies insist blood meal is a high quality source of animal protein, this particular pet food ingredient is actually a by-product of slaughterhouse waste.